ibm-cloud-docs/containers/vpc_lbaas.md

 ## About VPC load balancing in {{site.data.keyword.containerlong_notm}}
 {: #lbaas_about}

 To expose an app in a VPC cluster, you can create a layer 7 Application Load Balancer for VPC.
-In VPC Gen 2 clusters that run Kubernetes version 1.19 and later, you can optionally create a layer 4 Network Load Balancer for VPC.
+In VPC Gen 2 clusters that run Kubernetes version 1.19 or later, you can optionally create a layer 4 Network Load Balancer for VPC.
 {: shortdesc}

 The following table describes the basic characteristics of each load balancing option.